titpetric/etl/README.md

-# ETL - SQL-First API & Web Development Framework
+# ETL - SQL-First CLI, API & Web Development Framework

 [![Go Report Card](https://goreportcard.com/badge/github.com/titpetric/etl)](https://goreportcard.com/report/github.com/titpetric/etl)
 [![Testing coverage](https://img.shields.io/badge/coverage-54.2%25-yellowgreen)](./docs/testing-coverage.md)
 [![GoDoc](https://pkg.go.dev/badge/github.com/titpetric/etl.svg)](https://pkg.go.dev/github.com/titpetric/etl)

-**ETL** is a no-code SQL-oriented framework.

-ETL enables rapid development of APIs, web applications, and supports CQRS design.

-ETL allows you to define API endpoints declaratively in YAML, execute parameterized SQL queries, and serve JSON APIs or render HTML templates - all without writing Go code.
+**ETL** started out as a CLI tool to interface databases with JSON from the terminal.
+It became something more, with a server, where you can define API endpoints using parametrized SQL queries in a yaml configuration.

+Currently, it provides:

+- A CLI for writing/reading from databases using JSON
+- A server that uses a .yaml definition to provide APIs
+- Web development capabilities with templating from API responses (SSR)
+- CQRS support by composing definitions with `include`.

 ## Installation